ineesalmeida/almeida-cv/README.md

 For more advanced customization, in your site root directory create `assets/scss/_custom.scss` file where you can overwrite theme SCSS as per your liking.

-# Building
+## Building
-To generate your site in the public folder, execute the following:
+To generate static files of your website, execute the following:
 ```
-hugo
+hugo --minify
 ```
 within the root of your project.